Strength

 Do you have to lift heavy to get strong?

-To maximize maximum strength long-term, most individuals benefit from some exposure to heavier loads because strength is specific to the loads and skills you practice.
+- To maximize long-term strength, most individuals benefit from some exposure to heavier loads because strength is specific to the loads and skills you practice.
 However, beginners can make large strength gains with moderate loads early on, especially while learning technique, improving coordination, and building consistency.

 How many sets should I do for strength?